-The intensity of oxycodone withdrawal depends on many factors, including: the duration of use, the amount used, and the degree of neuroadaptation in the user (long-lasting changes in the brain).
+The intensity of the withdrawal process depends on many factors, including the duration of use, the amount used, and the degree of neuroadaptation in the user (long-lasting changes in the brain).

-Common withdrawal symptoms include some or all of the following:
+Common oxycodone withdrawal symptoms include some or all of the following:

 - Stomach cramps

 - High blood pressure

 - Irregular heartbeat

 - Depression, anxiety, or mood swings